microfleet/core/packages/core/docs/recipes/testing.md

 u:~$ npm install --save-dev @babel/core @babel/register babel-plugin-istanbul babel-plugin-transform-strict-mode
 ```

-The package adds `husky` and `semantic-release` packages into your `package.json` and adds Git Commit message validation hook.
+The package adds `husky` and `semantic-release` packages into your `package.json` and adds Git commit message validation hook.

 Now you can check that installation is successful by running:
 ```console